igen-kolhs/AdmissionBot/README.md

 # AdmissionTard
 Repository for AdmissionTard basic admission chatbot.

-Note : For using the chatbot, Please download all the files :)
+Note : For using the chatbot, Please download the zip.

+*Please run setup.bat before running the AdmissionTard.py*